-There is a reasonable number of approaches between 15 and 20 SOIs that do not cause considerable divergence between the simplified and numerical models.
-In the exceptions where there is divergence for such approximations, which among the presented asteroids is only the case for 2015 JJ, they are peculiarities of the approach geometry.
+There is a reasonable number of approaches between 15 and 20 SOIs that do not cause considerable divergence between the simplified and numerical models. {Nevertheless, they are represented in Table \ref{tab:dist_enc}.} In the exceptions where there is a divergence for such approximations, which among the presented asteroids is only the case for 2015 JJ, they are peculiarities of the approach geometry.

-To understand the influence of the approach geometry, one must resort to the circular restricted three-body problem (CR3BP), and studies on the dynamics of a gravity assist, such as those developed by Qi and Xu~\cite{qi2015mechanical} and Negri and Prado~\cite{Negri:2018:AnLiAp}.
+To understand the influence of the approach geometry, one must resort to the circular restricted three-body problem (CR3BP), and studies on the dynamics of a gravity-assist, such as those developed by Qi and Xu~\cite{qi2015mechanical} and Negri and Prado~\cite{Negri:2018:AnLiAp}.
 As demonstrated by Qi and Xu~\cite{qi2015mechanical}, it is possible to write the rate of change of energy near the second primary in a CR3BP as follows:

 where $y$ is the coordinate on the y-axis of the synodic system of the CR3BP, $r_1$ is the distance to the most massive body, and $r_2$ is the distance to the second primary of the CR3BP.